How effective and productive is your monthly meeting?

-Having spent over 25 years in senior management roles I was often troubled by a particular pattern I saw in almost every meeting.
+I was often troubled by a particular pattern I saw in the monthly meeting.

 – Each person sitting in the same seat they always occupied.